 To get started with FutureAdvisor, you’ll need at least $10,000 to invest.
 Right off the bat that can be limiting to some, but they do collectively manage over $900 million at this point.
 Once you’re ready to start, you can get a free portfolio analysis.

 You can link all of your accounts to FutureAdvisor, which then reviews all of your information.
 Additionally, you’ll add in your financial goals along with your target timeframe.
 From there, you’ll receive customized recommendations based on modern portfolio theory.

 Investments they support include IRAs (traditional, Roth, and SEP) as well as individual and joint taxable accounts.
 There are only two basic requirements: you must start with at least $10,000 and you have to be between 18 and 68 years old.

 This is another place where things differ from your typical robo-advisor.
-You keep your money with a major brokerage, choosing between either TD Ameritrade or Fidelity.
+You keep your money with a major brokerage, like Fidelity.
 FutureAdvisor then manages your funds as a fiduciary.

 Want to track your retirement savings?

 Log onto your FutureAdvisor dashboard any time of the day to view your total assets.
-You’ll be able to see exactly how your assets are being managed, which is based on a variety of factors, including:
+You’ll be able to see exactly how your assets are being managed, which is based on various factors, including:

 - Your age